the-au-forml-lab/plgroup/readme.md

 Edit files in [`docs`](docs) written in markdown.
 The website theme is from [here](https://github.com/the-au-forml-lab/the-au-forml-lab.github.io).
 You can override desired parts and customize the site following [Jekyll docs](https://jekyllrb.com/docs/themes/#overriding-theme-defaults).
+For more comprehensive edits, or to debug build issues, follow the instructions for [website development](#website-development).

 **How to get a suggestion for the next paper?**